CodingGarden/faqs/README.md

 These are [Better Twitch TV](https://betterttv.com/), [Frankerfacez](https://www.frankerfacez.com/) or [7tv](https://7tv.app/) emotes!
 You can install a browser extension that renders these types of emotes all across twitch.
 (I use the Frankerfacez extension which has a BTTV and 7tv addon).

-You can see a list of the Frankerfacez emotes enabled for my channel [here](https://www.frankerfacez.com/channel/codinggarden).
+You can see [a list of the Frankerfacez emotes](https://www.frankerfacez.com/channel/codinggarden) enabled for my channel.

-You can see the list of BTTV emotes enabled for my channel [here](https://betterttv.com/users/5e0c2494d40c477ba4a53b7d).
+You can see [the list of BTTV emotes](https://betterttv.com/users/5e0c2494d40c477ba4a53b7d) enabled for my channel.

 ## How is your twitch avatar animated?